ibm-cloud-docs/watson-knowledge-studio/tutorials-create-ml-model.md

 Pre-annotating documents is an optional step.
 However, it is a worthwhile step because it makes the job of human annotators easier later.

-For more information about pre-annotation with dictionary-based annotators, see [Pre-annotating documents with the Dictionary pre-annotator](/docs/services/watson-knowledge-studio/preannotation.html#wks_preannot).
+For more information about pre-annotation with dictionaries, see [Pre-annotating documents with a dictionary](/docs/services/watson-knowledge-studio/preannotation.html#wks_preannot).

 ### Procedure